erindb/probmods2/solutions/04-patterns-of-inference.md

 B depends causally on A.

 Using conditioning, we can show that A and B are statistically dependent.
-Knowing the value of A changes our distribution over B.

 ~~~~
 viz.table(Infer({method: "enumerate"}, function() {